Virginia Tech® home

 Litton-Reaves Hall.

-To schedule a tours, spaces, or projects within the Dairy Complex, contact the Herd and Farm Committee (dasc-herd-and-farm-comm-g@vt.edu).
+To schedule tours, spaces, or projects within the Dairy Complex, contact the Herd and Farm Committee (dasc-herd-and-farm-comm-g@vt.edu).

-include comprehensive data processing facilities maintained by the Computer Center, an electron microscopy laboratory, DNA sequencing facility, animal health and physiology laboratories in the Virginia-Maryland Regional College of Veterinary Medicine, and confocal microscope facility in the Fralin Biotechnology Center.
+include comprehensive data processing facilities maintained by the Computer Center, an electron microscopy laboratory, DNA sequencing facility, animal health and physiology laboratories in the Virginia-Maryland Regional College of Veterinary Medicine, and a confocal microscope facility in the Fralin Biotechnology Center.